CubicrootXYZ/ESP8266-Helpful-C-Scripts/README.md

 A sensor for temperature, humidity, light and pressure.
 Values are displayed at 2 displays.

+## PIR-Weather-Display

+A build that includes a SHT temperature and humidity sensor, a Dallas 18B20 temperature sensor, a PIR-Motion, a Light sensor sensor and a SSD1306 display.

+Build sketch is included.

 ## Actors

 **IR Receiver and Transmitter**